What is the Cost Baseline in Project Management? - Definitions, Examples, Importance, and more Explained

 Author

-Kaushalya Rajarathna is a Higher National Diploma in Project Management who completed a Bachelor of Humanities and Social Science Degree and a Google Project Management Professional Certificate.
+Kaushalya Rajarathna is the founder of cloudkeypm.com who completed a Bachelor of Humanities and Social Science Degree, Higher National Diploma in Project Management, and a Google Project Management Professional Certificate.
 Kaushalya is a Senior Content Writer at cloudkeypm.com.
 She mainly focuses on project management knowledge areas, project management tools and software, and general areas when writing articles.

 Write A Comment